Skip to main content

 • Hyperkalaemia occurs due to H+-K+ exchange across cell membranes and urinary K+ losses are increased.
 (Hyperkalaemia is less common when the metabolic acid involves organic anions -eg lactate- as the anion tends to cross cell membranes with the H+ and the net cellular exchange with K+ is less).

-This page titled 8.3: Infusion of Hydrochloric Acid is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Kerry Brandis via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.3: Infusion of Hydrochloric Acid is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Kerry Brandis via source content that was edited to the style and standards of the LibreTexts platform.